KempnerInstitute/nodelens/docs/source/examples/index.rst

 Examples and Tutorials
 ======================

-This section contains examples and tutorials for using the alignment framework.
+This section contains examples and tutorials for using LossLens.

 Quick Start Examples
 --------------------